mouseless/baked/unreleased.md

 - `Money`, `Number` and `Rate` aligned to right under data table
 - `DataTable` export button was added to last column, causing misalignment, fixed by adding actions column
+- `DataPanel` autoscroll is triggered each time it is loaded